A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: The Algorithm

 \paragraph*{Computing the vector $\u_{t,+}$:} As already explained above (see discussion following Eq. \eqref{eq:pws}), $\u_{t,+}$ can be computed using a standard leading eigenvector computation w.r.t. the matrix $\beta\gamma_t\u_{t,-}\u_{t,-}^{\top}-\nabla{}f(\X_t)$.\\

 All computations discussed above require maintaining the projection matrix $\Pi_t$.
-Additionally, the computations of the scalars $\lambda_t, \gamma_t$ in Algorithm \ref{alg:AFW} require also access to the pseudo inverse matrix $\X_t^{\dagger}$.
-We now discuss how it is possible to efficiently update either $\Pi_t$ of $\X_t^{\dagger}$ (or both) throughout the run of the algorithm.
+Additionally, the computations of the scalars $\lambda_t, \gamma_t$ in Algorithm \ref{alg:AFW} require also access to the pseudoinverse matrix $\X_t^{\dagger}$.
+We now discuss how it is possible to efficiently update either $\Pi_t$ or $\X_t^{\dagger}$ (or both) throughout the run of the algorithm.

-\paragraph*{Maintaining only the pseudo inverse matrix $\X_t^{\dagger}$:} Similarly to the well known Sherman-Morrison-Woodbury formula for the fast update of the matrix inverse after a rank-one update, \cite{meyer1973generalized} established a formula for updating the pseudo inverse matrix after a rank-one update.
-While the update in case of the pseudo inverse is substantially more involved, the computational complexity is similar.
-In particular, on each iteration $t$ of Algorithm \ref{alg:AFW}, given $\X_{t}^{\dagger}$ and the quantities $\v_{t,-}$, $\lambda_t$, $\v_{t,+}$, $\u_{t,-}$, $\u_{t,+}$, $\eta_t^{\textrm{FW}}$, $\eta_t^{\textrm{AFW}}$, $\eta_t^{\textrm{PFW}}$, $\gamma_t$, the pseudo inverse matrix of the next iterate, $\X_{t+1}^{\dagger}$, can be computed in $O(n^2)$ time \footnote{while \cite{meyer1973generalized} considers the general case of complex non-square matrices which leads to 6 different types of updates for the pseudo inverse, here since we consider symmetric matrices, only 3 of the 6 possibilities need to be considered}.
+\paragraph*{Maintaining only the pseudoinverse matrix $\X_t^{\dagger}$:} Similarly to the well-known Sherman-Morrison-Woodbury formula for the fast update of the matrix inverse after a rank-one update, \cite{meyer1973generalized} established a formula for updating the pseudoinverse matrix after a rank-one update.
+While the update in case of the pseudoinverse is substantially more involved, the computational complexity is similar.
+In particular, on each iteration $t$ of Algorithm \ref{alg:AFW}, given $\X_{t}^{\dagger}$ and the quantities $\v_{t,-}$, $\lambda_t$, $\v_{t,+}$, $\u_{t,-}$, $\u_{t,+}$, $\eta_t^{\textrm{FW}}$, $\eta_t^{\textrm{AFW}}$, $\eta_t^{\textrm{PFW}}$, $\gamma_t$, the pseudoinverse matrix of the next iterate, $\X_{t+1}^{\dagger}$, can be computed in $O(n^2)$ time \footnote{while \cite{meyer1973generalized} considers the general case of complex non-square matrices which leads to 6 different types of updates for the pseudoinverse, here since we consider symmetric matrices, only 3 of the 6 possibilities need to be considered}.
 For more concrete details see Lemma \ref{lem:pinvUpdate} in the appendix.
 Since we have that $\Pi_{t+1} = \X_{t+1}\X_{t+1}^{\dagger}$, it is not required to also maintain $\Pi_{t+1}$ explicitly.
-This leads to the following theorem. \begin{theorem} Algorithm \ref{alg:AFW} admits an implementation such that on each iteration $t$, aside of the computation of the eigenvectors $\v_{t,-}, \v_{t,+}, \u_{t,+}$, all other computations can be carried out in $O(n^2)$ time. \end{theorem}
+This leads to the following theorem. \begin{theorem} Algorithm \ref{alg:AFW} admits an implementation such that on each iteration $t$, aside from the computation of the eigenvectors $\v_{t,-}, \v_{t,+}, \u_{t,+}$, all other computations can be carried out in $O(n^2)$ time. \end{theorem}